jserodio/rg351p-ppsspp-settings/THE 3RD BIRTHDAY (PARASITE EVE 3).md

 # THE 3RD BIRTHDAY (PARASITE EVE 3)
-## 30/30 100% smooth gameplay walking and cutscenes but 25/30 in some gunfights:
+## 30/30 FPS (99% smooth gameplay, minor fps drops in some gunfights)

 ❎ means OFF or unchecked
 ☑️ means ON or checked